camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Authentication Request

-This CAMARA document makes the login_hint parameter REQUIRED if CIBA is used in a CAMARA context.
+CIBA allows the client to use login_hint_token, id_token_hint or login_hint as a hint in the authentication request.
+This CAMARA profile makes the login_hint parameter REQUIRED.
+The client SHALL specify login_hint (and only login_hint) in the authentication request when using CIBA in a CAMARA context.

 The client MUST authenticate with the authorization server as described in [Client Authentication Section](#client-authentication).